KevinGarvais/Power-Outage-Prediction-Project/README.md

 Before going any further, let's ensure our data is clean and ready to use for our analysis.

 ## Data Cleaning
+1. We started by dropping the initial rows of the set which served only to explain characteristics of the columns
+2. Then, we combined our `'OUTAGE.START.DATE'` & `'OUTAGE.START.TIME'` to create `'OUTAGE.START.TIME.DATE'` a columns of datetime objects which have the exact date and time when the outage occurred.
+We did a similar process for our restoration columns, creating `'OUTAGE.RESTORATION'` a column of datetime objects that have the exact date and time when the power was restored.
+3. Lastly, we created the `'OUTAGE.DURATION'` column which was made by subtracting the restoration time by the start time, leaving us with a datetime object that amounted to the duration of the outage.